Polish PM cancels Israel visit amid new Holocaust tensions

-WARSAW, Poland (AP) — A Polish government official says Prime Minister Mateusz Morawiecki will not attend a meeting in Israel starting Monday amid new tensions between the two countries over how to remember Polish behavior during the Holocaust.
+WARSAW, Poland (AP) — Polish Prime Minister Mateusz Morawiecki canceled his plans to attend a meeting of central European leaders in Israel starting Monday amid new tensions over how Polish behavior during the Holocaust is remembered and characterized.

-Michal Dworczyk, who heads Morawiecki’s chancellery, announced the change of plans on Sunday.
+Morawiecki informed Israeli Prime Minister Benjamin Netanyahu’s of his decision by phone Sunday, Michal Dworczyk, who heads the prime minister’s chancellery, said.
+Poland’s foreign minister, Jacek Czaputowicz, plans to attend instead, he said.

+Dworczyk did not give a reason for the prime minister’s cancellation.
+But Polish officials had threatened to pull out of the meeting after the Israeli leader made an off-hand comment about the Holocaust and Poland while in Warsaw on Thursday.

-Netanyahu made an off-hand comment last week during a Middle East conference in Warsaw that “Poles cooperated with the Nazis” – wording suggesting some Poles during the German occupation of Poland participated in killing Jews.
+Netanyahu said during a Middle East conference hosted by the United States and Poland that “Poles cooperated with the Nazis” – wording suggesting some Poles participated in killing Jews during the German occupation of Poland.

 Most Read Nation & World Stories